-The Augsburg MBA with a concentration requires the successful completion of 15 MBA courses, including the 12 required courses listed above and three required concentration courses.
-Concentrations may include: finance, management, marketing, international business, or health care.
+The Augsburg MBA with a concentration requires the successful completion of 14 MBA courses, including the 11 required courses listed above and three required concentration courses.
+Available concentrations may include: finance, management, marketing, international business, or health care.
 A concentration may allow students to become competitive in a specific career field or, in some cases, it may assist students in achieving professional certification or accreditation.
 Availability of concentration courses is dependent on student interest.